In 2014, Chevron invested nearly $95 million in education partnerships and programs worldwide.

-In Angola, we work with the National Institute for Research and Educational Development and the United Nations Industrial Development Organization (UNIDO) to introduce entrepreneurship curriculum into secondary schools.
-More than 10,000 students were enrolled in the program, which also trained 139 teachers and 70 education officials.
-The program will expand from 45 to 90 schools in 2014.
+In Angola, we work with the National Institute for Research and Educational Development and the United Nations Industrial Development Organization to introduce entrepreneurship curriculum into secondary schools.
+More than 29,000 students were enrolled in the program, which also trained 275 teachers and 70 education officials.
+In 2014, the program expanded from 45 to 90 schools.

 Indonesia and Saudi Arabia

 In Indonesia and Saudi Arabia, Chevron has helped to found, develop and fund polytechnic schools to train students for jobs in the industrial sector.
 Launched in 2008, the Saudi Petroleum Services Polytechnic in Dammam was the first of its kind in the kingdom.
 It graduated its first class of field service professionals in 2010.

 In Indonesia, Chevron built and sponsors two polytechnic schools.
 Riau Caltex Polytechnic was built in 2001, and Politeknik Aceh was built with our partners in the long-term recovery effort following the 2004 tsunami.
 More than 2,500 students have graduated from these two schools, and both polytechnics have a current enrollment of 1,833.

 Also in Indonesia, Chevron works with a number of partners to provide vocational training programs, from welding and automotive repair to sewing and cooking, in order to increase employability for underserved students, women and youth.